webshotapi/nodejs-client/README.md

 # WebShotApi.com API client for NodeJS/Typescript

-Take screenshot and save image in JPG, PNG, PDF.
-You can also extract selectors for all HTML elements with coordinates and css styles after browser rendering.
-In our api you can create project and send all you urls to queue.
-Our server will do all the work for you
+Capture a screenshot and save the image in formats like JPG, PNG, or PDF.
+Additionally, you have the capability to retrieve selectors for every HTML element, complete with coordinates and CSS styles following browser rendering.
+Utilize our API to establish a project and submit your URLs to the queue.
+Our server will handle all the necessary tasks on your behalf.

 Full documentation about our api you can find in this website [Website screenshot API DOCS](https://webshotapi.com/docs/)

 ## Installation

-Use the package manager [NPM](https://www.npmjs.com/package/webshotapi) to install our client in nodejs.
+Use the package manager [NPM](https://www.npmjs.com/package/@webshotapi/client) to install our client in nodejs.

 ```bash
 npm install @webshotapi/client